finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.72
+- Deck Editor: Zoom to hide card searchbar
+- Bug-Fixes

+## Active Sprint
-- Accessibility: New How-To-Play Videos
+- Accessibility: New How-To-Play Video
 - Bug-Fix: Cards dissappearing and duplicating in multiplayer

-## Active Sprint
+- Bug-Fix: Freeze in Multiplayer Lobby on Android client
 - Game-Play: Snap to Grid in Play Area
-- Bug-Fix: Freeze in Multiplayer Lobby on Android client
-- Tech: Code Coverage

 ## Backlog
 - Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)